4ku/character_chatbots/app/models/TF_IDF/README.md

 # Simple chatbot using TF_IDF approach
-The model code was taken from the [this repository](https://github.com/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK) and a little changed.
+The model code was taken from the [this repository](https://github.com/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK) and modified.

 ## Setup environment